Past, Current, and Future Exhibitions

 “Swimming Deeper” and “Unexpected Choices,” 2022

-On Exhibit at the Northville Art House from November 12th through December 17th, 2022
+Exhibition Dates: Northville Art House from November 12th through December 17th, 2022

 The paper flowers that wrap around this sculpture are meant to evoke a feeling of life bursting from the earth in spring.
 They are covered with a light dusting of snow which appears to be melting.
 This sculpture spins on its base and has a wind-up music box that plays the song “Edelweiss.”